ephos/PSCOVID-19/ReadMe.md

 Format-Covid19Table -CountryOrRegion US -ProvinceOrState 'Massachusetts'
 ```

-Below is an image of the output using China as an example.
+Below is an image of the output using the US and Massachusetts as an example.
 ![example1](images/example1.png)

 ## Links